gs377209/gs377209.github.io/README.md

 1. Run `bundle install` to install the latest gems.
 1. Run `nvm use` to switch to the correct version of node; install it if it is missing.
+1. Run `npm i` to install latest node packages.
 1. Run `bundle exec jekyll serve` to run the local server.

 ## Updating The Project

+1. Run `bundle outdated` to list outdated gems.
 1. Run `bundle update` to update to the latest gems.
+1. Run `npm outdated` to list outdated node modules.
+1. Run `npm update` to update to the latest node modules.
+1. Copy the `jquery` `dist` folder from `node_modules` to `assets/js/jquery`.